There is no pre-screening required.

 All selections must be memorized with the possible exception of avant-garde works of the 20th and 21st-centuries.
 These exceptions must be approved by the faculty before scheduling an audition.

-Send DVD recording and Supervised Recording Statement to:
+Please send a DVD recording and Supervised Recording Statement to:

 School of Music Graduate Admissions